-During a divorce in the state of Florida, if spouses cannot agree on important aspects such as distribution of assets, custody, and financial support, then the outcome of the divorce will be left to a judge to decide.
+During a divorce, if spouses cannot agree on important aspects such as the distribution of assets, custody, and financial support, then the outcome of the divorce will be left to a judge to decide.
 The judge will make decisions based on evidence, witnesses and important factors of the marriage.
 However, judges can sometimes make mistakes or come to a decision that is not satisfying for one or both spouses.

-If this occurs, spouses have the opportunity to request an appeal for the divorce ruling.
+If this occurs, spouses have the opportunity to request an appeal to the divorce ruling.
 However, there are various types of appeals, and the process can be quite complex.
 While not all appeals are successful in overturning a judgment, it can be done.
-To build the strongest case for your appeal, it is important to work alongside an experienced attorney.
-Divorce lawyers in Gainesville, FL with the Law Office of Silverman, Mack & Associates can help you navigate the divorce appeals process.
+To build the strongest case for your appeal, contact our Gainesville attorneys to discuss your case.

-- a legal mistake made by the judge,
+- A legal mistake made by the judge

-- fraudulent information provided to the court by your spouse,
+- Fraudulent information provided by your spouse

-Types of Divorce Appeals
+Types Of Divorce Appeals

-In Florida, some divorces are heard by a general magistrate appointed by a judge to take testimony and make recommendations on the case.
+Some divorces are heard by a general magistrate appointed by a judge to take testimony and make recommendations on the case.
 The judge will review the recommendations; it is common for the judge to accept them when making the final ruling.
 If a general magistrate is appointed in your case, you can file an objection to schedule your case for a hearing with a Circuit Court Judge.
 The objection must be filed within 10 days of the magistrate's decision.